All posts

 You will never know.

 That is not a motivation problem.
 It is an alerting problem.
-And it is costing the average producing agent two or three commissions per year.
+And it costs the average producing agent two or three commissions per year.

 The Lead Decay Problem Is Worse Than You Think

-Real estate is fundamentally a timing business.
+Real estate is a timing business.
 A prospect who searched Zillow last Tuesday is not the same lead as the one who searched this morning.
 The moment someone re-engages with your brand after going quiet, their intent signal spikes sharply.
-That window can close in hours.
+That window closes in hours.

-- 42.83% of real estate leads end up dead in the CRM without ever being meaningfully followed up (REsimpli, 2024 analysis of investor data)
+• 42.83% of real estate leads end up dead in the CRM without ever being meaningfully followed up, according to REsimpli's 2024 analysis of investor CRM data

-- Studies consistently show that contacting a lead within 5 minutes of their first inquiry is 100x more effective than waiting 30 minutes
+• Contacting a lead within 5 minutes of their first inquiry is 100x more effective than waiting 30 minutes, according to a widely cited MIT and InsideSales.com study of 100,000 leads

-- The average real estate agent has 1,877 leads per month across all sources (industry benchmark), but most agents with a database of 1,000+ contacts are only actively working the newest 50 to 100
+• The average real estate agent has 1,877 leads per month across all sources (industry benchmark from the National Association of Realtors), but most agents with a database of 1,000 or more contacts actively work only the newest 50 to 100

 The result: your CRM has become a graveyard.
 Contacts who once talked to you about buying a $450,000 home are now lurking in your database, quietly re-engaging.
 And you are scrolling to the top of your lead list, calling the same fresh leads you already called yesterday.